LREN-CHUV/java-base-docker-images/java-jsi-clus/README.md

 # hbpmip/java-jsi-clus: Java environment for JSI Clus algorithms

-This image contains the CLUS software which contains multiple algortithms from JSI (http://kt.ijs.si).
+This image contains support for execution of CLUS software.
+CLUS contains multiple machine learning algorithms from JSI (http://kt.ijs.si).

 ## Usage

-Use this image as part of a multistage build:
+Use this image as part of a multistage build.

 TODO